cahillathehun/Final_Year_Project/docs/proposal/proposal.md

 ### Background

 > Where did the ideas come from?
+The fact that we had completed an "Ant colony simulation" had inspired us to steer away from simple food/enemy based pathfinding to BOIDS.
+The learning that had resulted directly from working on the Ant Colony intruiged and highly interested both of us.
+The pathfinding in the ant colony simulation was very basic and each ant only "thought" about it's own best interests, with BOIDS the emphasis is on large flocking behaviours.

 ### Achievements

 > What functions will the project provide?
 Who will the users be?
+The program will be a simulation using BOIDS to simulate flocking behaviours, demonstrating a form of swarm intelligence.

 ### Justification